AI

 How?
 You signed up for what looked like a great deal, then your usage tripled, your team needed features not in the base tier, and switching providers would mean rebuilding everything on proprietary formats.
 The cheap contract just trapped you.

 This happens constantly.
-Research on enterprise AI procurement shows companies focus on base pricing while ignoring the flexibility terms that determine actual costs.
+Companies focus on base pricing while ignoring the flexibility terms that determine actual costs.
 Six months later, they are stuck paying whatever the vendor demands because the contract gives them no options.
+76% of AI use cases are now deployed via third-party solutions rather than custom-built models - which means most companies are negotiating vendor contracts, not building in-house.

 The lock-in math nobody talks about